-Not appreciating the sanctity of such human constructs as boundaries around farms, national parks and dwellings, baboons roam the penisula's peri-urban districts.
+The sanctity of such human constructs as boundaries around farms, national parks and dwellings mean little to them except the possibility of sustenance.

 If a window or door is left open, and if there's food around, they’ll take the gap.
 And if there's lots of grub and you aren't there to object, they’ll party.
 They are opportunistic omnivores.